-➤ Obtain an "Application for Employment Certificate or Transferable Work Permit" from the main office staff or download the form from the High School's website at www.wallenpaupack.org/wahs.
+- Obtain an "Application for Employment Certificate or Transferable Work Permit" from the main office staff or download the form from the High School's website at www.wallenpaupack.org/wahs. - Complete the form and return to WAHS main office Monday-Friday from 9 a.m.-2 p.m. during the school year.
+Summer Hours are Monday-Thursday 9 a.m.-2 p.m.